opendatamesh-initiative/odm-platform-up-services-policy-opa/README.md

 Open Data Mesh Platform is a platform that manages the full lifecycle of a data product from deployment to retirement.
 It use the [Data Product Descriptor Specification](https://dpds.opendatamesh.org/) to to create, deploy and operate data product containers in a mesh architecture.
 This repository contains the services exposed by the utility policyservice plane.

+*_This project have dependencies from the project [odm-platform](https://github.com/opendatamesh-initiative/odm-platform)_

 # Run it

 ## Prerequisites